shivanig2004/Road_Accident_Analysis/README.md

-🚧 Road Accident Analysis Dashboard | Power BI Project 📊 Project Overview
+🚧 Road Accident Analysis Dashboard

+📊 Project Overview
 This project presents a comprehensive Road Accident Analysis Dashboard built using Microsoft Power BI.
 The dashboard provides meaningful insights into accident patterns to support data-driven decisions in traffic safety and urban planning.

 🎯 Objective
 To analyze road accident data and visualize key patterns such as: